hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 If a sub-element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element with all *Must Support* sub-elements for which a value is known.
-- AU PS Consumers **SHALL** consume resources if *Must Support* sub-elements are present and containing any valid value, and **SHOULD** display the value of this element when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if *Must Support* sub-elements are present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.

 For example, in the AU PS Practitioner Profile, the `name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Practitioner.name.family` and `Practitioner.name.given` if the value for those sub-elements is known.